tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 > **Tip:** To manipulate a stack window in an external, use the
 > **windowID** property.
-For more information, see the *LiveCode Dictionary*.
+For more information, see the *Dictionary*.

 ### Media & Resources

 When planning a project, it is important to consider what types of media you will need to access and how to structure access to that media.

-LiveCode supports a wide range of media formats.
+xTalk supports a wide range of media formats.
 Media can be accessed using the built-in media support, through QuickTime on older Mac OS X systems or via an external library.
 The advantage of using the built-in support is that you can consistently display or play back the media on